redhat-integration-resources/camelk-team-collaboration/README.md

  - https://greenmail-mail-test.github.io/greenmail/#deploy_docker_standalone

 Ensure there is a route to its web interface in 8080

+> **Warning**: When deploying... it might fail to start due to timeout, logging the error:
+> ```
+> Exception in thread "main" java.lang.IllegalStateException: Could not start mail server smtps:0.0.0.0:3465, try to set server startup timeout > 2000 via ServerSetup.setServerStartupTimeout(timeoutInMs) or -Dgreenmail.startup.timeout
+> ```
+> To resolve the problem:
+> 1) try killing the pod until it starts successfully
+> 2) or configure the timeout parameter as indicated by the error message

 You can connect your local email client to GreenMail by opening tunnels using the following commands: